kvtools/valkeyrie/readme.md

 Apache License Version 2.0

-Valkeyrie is a hard fork of the unmaintained [libkv](https://github.com/docker/libkv).
+Valkeyrie started as a hard fork of the unmaintained [libkv](https://github.com/docker/libkv).